 That was until I had to create a design for the first Xstitch Mag, which I decided to create a blueprint of the Apollo Saturn V, similar to my Lightsaber blueprint, ZF-1 Fifth Element gun blueprint and my Metroid Power Suit Cannon Blueprints.
-I realised that the element that I loved the most from The Martian screens was the ship systematic itself.
+I realized that the element that I loved the most from The Martian screens was the ship systematic itself.

 Move on a few months whilst I had to do some other projects, and I watched the new series of Star Trek Discovery.
 Finally, the whole design came together in my head.
 In the same way that The Martian had different screens for different ships/sections, so did Star Trek, with its LCARS programs.
 I had actually done some work with LCARS before in my Star Trek book, where I designed a LCARS interface, however it had a joke on it, and wasn’t something you’d see in real life.
-I decided therefore to have a second go, this time creating a fake panel, which you might actually find on the ship.
+I decided, therefore, to have a second go, this time creating a fake panel, which you might actually find on the ship.

 My favorite Star Trek is Voyager, and when searching came across a wealth of screen used designs I could draw from.
 I also had a framed Pokemon triptych I had been meaning to update, which has a unique long frame.
-Therefore I started to design a screen that you might find through out the ship itself of a full ship wide schematic including a mini map, and basic ship updates.
-Effectively, a quick reference map, which plays into my well known love of maps, like my Pokemon region map.
+Therefore I started to design a screen that you might find throughout the ship itself of a full ship-wide schematic including a mini-map, and basic ship updates.
+Effectively, a quick reference map, which plays into my well-known love of maps, like my Pokemon region map.